LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Methodology

-\textbf{Finding Critical Tokens:} Given a seed sentence $x = [tk_{1}, \cdots, tk_m]$, the first step is to identify tokens that are critical to NMT systems' efficiency.
-As we discussed earlier, NMT systems' computation efficiency depends on the corresponding output length given any input, which is determined by the pre-configured threshold and the EOS token.
-In \secref{sec:preliminary}, we showed that the pre-configured threshold is set as a fixed value in the configuration files of NMT systems.
-Thus, to generate effective testing inputs, our objective is to decrease the probability that the EOS token would appear given a specific input to reduce NMT systems' computation efficiency.
+\textbf{Finding Critical Tokens:} Given a seed sentence $x = [tk_{1}, \cdots, tk_m]$, the first step is to identify tokens that are critical to LLMs' efficiency.
+As we discussed earlier, LLMs' computation efficiency depends on the corresponding output length given any input, which is determined by the pre-configured threshold and the EOS token.
+In \secref{sec:preliminary}, we showed that the pre-configured threshold is set as a fixed value in the configuration files of LLMs.
+Thus, to generate effective testing inputs, our objective is to decrease the probability that the EOS token would appear given a specific input to reduce LLMs' computation efficiency.

-Formally, let NMT system's output probability be a sequence of vectors, \ie $ [p_1, p_2,\cdots, p_n]$, and the probability of EOS token appearance be $[p_1^{eos}, p_2^{eos}, \cdots, p_n^{eos}]$.
+Formally, let LLM's output probability be a sequence of vectors, \ie $ [p_1, p_2,\cdots, p_n]$, and the probability of EOS token appearance be $[p_1^{eos}, p_2^{eos}, \cdots, p_n^{eos}]$.
 We seek to find the importance of each token $tk_i$ in $x$ to this probability sequence.
-We also observe that the output token sequence will affect EOS's probability.
-Thus, we define the importance score of token $tk_i$ as $g_i$, shown in \eqref{eq:obj}.
+We also observe that the output token sequence will affect EOS's probability \cite{gao2024inducing}.
+Specifically, LLMs generate tokens in the generated sequences based on the generated probability distribution.
+When the generated sequence is semantically complete or matches a common grammatical structure that typically ends, the model may predict a higher probability for the EOS token.
+To encourage deviations from the original generated token sequence and focus more on other possible candidate tokens, we incorporate $p_i^{o_i}$ into $f(x)$ to enhance the output uncertainty on each generated token, promoting longer, more complex sequences.
+Thus, we define the importance score of token $tk_i$ as $g_i$, shown in \equref{eq:obj}.